pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

       log-level = "info"
 ```

-For TiDB Operator versions prior to v1.2.0-rc.2, please use the YAML format configuration:
+For TiDB Operator versions earlier than v1.2.0-rc.2, configure the parameters in the YAML format as follows:

 ```yaml
 apiVersion: pingcap.com/v1alpha1